Keamogetsw3/alx-interview/0x00-pascal_triangle/README.md

   # Modifying the second element
   my_list[1] = 10  # [1, 10, 3, 4, 5]

+- Iterate Over a List:
+    - loop through a list using a for loop:
+    ```python
+    # Using a for loop to print all element
+    for element in my_list:
+    print(element)
+    # Output: 1, 10, 3, 4, 5

+- Utilize list comprehensions for more concise and readable code, especially for generating rows of Pascal’s Triangle.
 -

-Utilize list comprehensions for more concise and readable code, especially for generating rows of Pascal’s Triangle.
+-
 Functions:

 Know how to define and call functions.